carlos-vargas-math/eigenvalue-collisions/README.md

 1. Go to settings.py and specify the seed_end > seed
 and other parameters in the model (dimension, curve, distribution, s_steps, t_steps, m_grid).

-2. Run grid_search_summary and compute the eigenvalue collisions.
+2. Run grid_search_summary.py and compute the eigenvalue collisions.

-3. Run to read_grid_summary to get basic statistics about the eigenvalue collisions.
+3. Run to read_grid_summary.py to get basic statistics about the eigenvalue collisions.

 ## License
 MIT License